 We always recommend choosing only organic produce, as this will avoid the waxes and pesticides that could make your rabbit sick.

 Any color of bell pepper is fair game to feed to your rabbit, and they’ll appreciate having a variety to snack on.
 The classic “stop light” pack of red, yellow, and green is an excellent place to start, but you should also check your local farmer’s market for more exotic varieties.
+Your bunnies can also eat sweet pepper if they like the taste.

 Safe in every color, bell peppers are an excellent addition to your rabbit’s diet.
 Look for organic peppers and remove their seeds, stems, and cores, and your rabbits are unlikely to have any digestive issues with their new food.
 Try out as many different hues as you can find – your bunny will love the gourmet experience!